 This learning program provides learners with coaching skills and strategies aimed at creating a more collaborative, strengths-based culture.
 The first half of the instructor-led session supports learners in understanding the steps to successful coaching and applying the coaching skills in their supervisory roles.
 The second half of the session uses simulations to help identify coaching skills and practice incorporating them into everyday work.
 Learners are not required to have prior formal coaching experience or training.
 Follow-up coaching support to ensure effective implementation will be available.
 Before attending this virtual, instructor-led training, learners must complete on online pre-test and an eLearning module introducing the coaching skills, process and mindset.

-This program is designed for child welfare and juvenile justice supervisors and managers or anyone who has the responsibility to guide and continually improve the performance of direct service staff.
+Supervisors and managers working in Child Welfare or Juvenile Justice, or anyone who has the responsibility to guide and continually improve the performance of direct service staff.

 Once enrolled in the course, learners will complete:

 The New York City Administration for Children’s Services is recognized by the New York State Education Department’s State Board for Social Work as an approved provider of continuing education for licensed social workers #SW-0402.
-This course is 14 contact hours/1.4 CEUs.
+This course is 3.5 contact hours/0.35 CEUs.
 CEU credit is contingent upon completion of all course components.